 In general, the best time to plant roses depends on winter temperatures.
 Where temperatures don't drop below -10 degrees Fahrenheit, either fall or spring planting is satisfactory.
 If you live in an area where winter temperatures dip below -10 degrees Fahrenheit, spring planting is preferred.
 Plants should be planted in a dormant condition if purchased bare rooted, but container-grown plants may be planted throughout the growing season.

 Temperature can influence spacing of rose plants.
 In areas where winter temperatures are severe, plants don't grow as large as in mild climates.
 Therefore, in most of Missouri, hybrid tea roses should be spaced 2-1/2 to 3 feet apart.
 Large vigorous growers such as hybrid perpetuals need 3 to 5 feet of space and the climbers need from 8 to 10 feet of space.

-Examine bare-root roses before planting.
-Trim off any slightly broken roots or stems.
-New plants have been pruned and rarely need additional pruning.
+Examine bare-rooted roses before planting.
+Packaged plants have been pruned and rarely need additional pruning.

 After purchase, unpack the plants at once.
 Plants sold in a bare-root condition are often slightly dried.
 If they will be set out the same day or the following day, soak the roots for several hours or overnight.
 Don't soak plants unless they can be planted promptly.
-Soaking for more than 24 hours may damage them.
+Soaking for more than 24 hours may damage the root system.

 Planting bare-root roses

 Dig hole to allow full spread of roots.
 Separate topsoil from subsoil.

 Form a cone-shaped mound of prepared topsoil in center of hole.
 Firm slightly.